eeriespace/eeriespace.github.io/_posts/2020-03-26-play-report-the-sinister-industrial-complex.md

 >
 > \*add some more confetti\*

-* 150 favour x2: 300 favour with Causa scientiae
+* 150 favour x2: 300 favour with Causa Scientiae
 * 500ø
 * Selling the loot: a combat knife, three berettas, a glock (full price) -> 2700ø